 An interpreter will accompany this online seminar and translate consecutively from English into German and vice versa.

 The lecture parts are recorded and can then be viewed on our website in the download area.

 A special thank you ...

 We'd like to express our gratitude to everyone who joined us over the past 12 months for this inspiring program who brought together experts in many areas of expressive and embodied practices.

-A special thank you to Cathy Malchiodi for hosting the program and all the faculties for the incredible workshops.
-We encourage to you to continue to follow these speakers and dive into their work!
-For those who are interested in getting a taste of different modalities, check out the summer series.
+A special thank you to Cathy Malchiodi for bringing us all together and to all the faculties for the incredible workshops.
+We encourage you to continue to follow these speakers and dive into their work!
+For those who are interested in getting a taste of the different modalities, check out the summer series.

 View All Blog Posts →

 Sign up with your email to receive news and updates.